Zuehlke/vagrant-chef-exercises/chef-tdd-cookstyle/README.md

 ### Running Cookstyle Linting

-The first thing to run is `rake cookstyle`:
+The first thing to run is `cookstyle`:
 ```
-$ rake cookstyle
-cookstyle .
+$ cookstyle .
 Inspecting 7 files
 C......